projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-ip-pools.md

 ```

 In this second pool, we set `disabled` to `true`, meaning that {{site.prodname}} will not create new pods with addresses in the pool
 but will still recognize pods with these addresses as part of the {{site.prodname}} network.
+Later, in the
+[test networking](./test-networking) lab, we will enable this pool and demonstrate how to control which pools your pods are assigned
+addresses from.

 The `nodeSelector` is a label selector which determines which nodes use the pool.
 They are both set to `all()` meaning all
 nodes can use the pools.